projectcalico/calico/master/getting-started/kubernetes/upgrade.md

 #### Upgrading the DaemonSet

-Upgrading the CNI plugin or calico/node image is done through a DaemonSet.
+Upgrading the CNI plugin or `{{site.nodecontainer}}` image is done through a DaemonSet.
 DaemonSets do not currently support an update operation, and as such must be updated manually.

 To upgrade the DaemonSet: